Pol Pot: Imprisonment and death: 1997–1998

 Pol Pot had grown suspicious of Son Sen and in June 1997 ordered his assassination.
 Khmer Rouge cadres subsequently killed Sen and 13 of his family members and aides; Pol Pot later stated that he had not sanctioned all of these killings.
 Ta Mok was concerned that Pol Pot could turn on him too.
 Mok rallied troops loyal to him at Anlong Veng, informing them that Pol Pot had betrayed their movement, and then headed to Kbal Ansoang.
 Fearing Mok's troops, on 12 June Pol Pot, his family, and several bodyguards fled on foot.
 Pol Pot was very frail and had to be carried.
 After Mok's troops apprehended them, Pol Pot was placed under house arrest.
 Khieu Samphan and Nuon Chea sided with Mok.

 American journalist Nate Thayer conducted Pol Pot's last interview while Pol Pot was under house arrest.
 Pol Pot stated that his "conscience is clear" but acknowledged that mistakes were made and told Thayer that "I want you to know that everything I did, I did for my country".
 He also rejected the idea that millions had died saying "To say that millions died is too much" and that "You know, for the other people, the babies, the young ones, I did not order them to be killed".

 In late July, Pol Pot and the three Khmer Rouge commanders who remained loyal to him were brought before a mass meeting near Sang'nam.
 Thayer was invited to film the event.
 There, the Khmer Rouge sentenced Pol Pot to life imprisonment; the three other commanders were sentenced to death.
-Three months later, Ta Mok permitted Thayer to visit and interview Pol Pot.
+Three months later, Ta Mok permitted Thayer to visit and interview Pol Pot, but, according to Thayer: